Hereditary Haemorrhagic Telangiectasia (HHT)

 What is Hereditary Haemorrhagic Telangiectasia (HHT)?

-A genetic disorder causing abnormal blood vessel formation.
+A rare genetic disorder characterized by abnormal blood vessel formation.

 How is HHT inherited?